telerik/xaml-docs/controls/radscheduleview/features/viewdefinitions/specificproperties.md

 # View specific properties

->You can check [Configuration]({%slug radscheduleview-viewdefinitions-configuration%}) article for more information about the common for all views properties.
+>You can check the [Configuration]({%slug radscheduleview-viewdefinitions-configuration%}) article for more information about the properties that are common for all views.

 ## DayView and WeekView specific properties

-Except all the common properties some of the ViewDefinitions have specific properties.
-Here is a list of such kind of properties for DayView and WeekView:
+Some  the ViewDefinitions have specific properties.
+Here is a list of specific properties for DayView and WeekView:

 * __ShowWeekGroupHeaders__ – get or sets whether the WeekHeaders should be visible.